johnpmeyers20/rippertoire/README.md

 - _Users should be able to tag each song as:_
   - _an 'original' or a 'cover'_
-  - Future, Current, or Past
+  - Past, Present, or Future

 ### Team